Cornwall Island (Ontario)

 Cornwall Island (kawehno:ke) is an island in the Saint Lawrence River, directly south of the city of Cornwall.
-The island is located completely within Canada, but it is also part of the Akwesasne Mohawk reserve, which straddles the Canada–United States border and the Quebec–Ontario border.
+The island is located completely within Canada, but it also within Akwesasne 59, a part of the Akwesasne Mohawk reserve, which straddles the Canada–United States border and the Quebec–Ontario border.
 The Seaway International Bridge, with a channel crossing on each side of the island, provides road access to Cornwall Island from both Canada and the United States.

 Disputes with Canada

 The area has been the scene of several disputes by Akwesasne residents on their rights to cross the border unimpeded, as provided under the 1795 Jay Treaty.
 Canadian authorities have been increasingly concerned about large-scale cigarette smuggling along this route.
 There have been arrests and seizures of goods in the past.
 There is concern among both of the large nations about smuggling as well of liquor, drugs, and migrants through Akwesasne.

 Residents of Akwesasne have had their own internal disputes that have sometimes spilled over into the border area.
 There is continuing controversy associated with the operation of a Class II gambling casino on the reserve.
 In 1989 unidentified suspects threw firebombs at a chartered bus.
 In a separate incident, someone fired a shotgun at a bus in the customs area.

 Violence has broken out within the reserve and many residents left in 1990 because of the general unrest.
 The Warrior Society, a self-appointed security force, used assault rifles and bats to break up anti-gambling roadblocks at the reservation entrances.
 They threatened to shoot any outside law enforcement officials if they entered the reservation.